-Plus, Paperwhite Narcissus are so easy to grow!
+Plus, Paperwhite Narcissus is so easy to grow!

 Tips for forcing paperwhites (forcing just means growing inside the house)

-- They do not need to be chilled like other bulbs, so no need for that added step.
+- Paperwhites do not need to be chilled like other bulbs, so no need for that added step.
 If you do not know what I mean by "chilled", just know that some bulbs need to be tricked to go into a dormant phase by placing them in the refrigerator for a period of time as if they were over-wintering outside.
 But that is not needed in our case.

 - Put a small layer of stones on the bottom of your container 1-2" deep.
 I use either aquarium gravel or a bag of stones from the dollar store.

-- Place your bulbs on top of the rocks, root side down (pointy side up)
+- Place your bulbs on top of the rocks, root side down and pointy side up.

 - Put a few more stones around the bulbs for support. ½ to ¾ of the bulb should be showing above the stones.